21st Century Man Handbook

 First Responders

-Years ago I started assembling a list of no more than 150 men, the size of a tribe, whom I personally know and who have expressed interest in the handbook.
+Years ago I started assembling a list of no more than 150 men, the widely acknowledged size of a “tribe,” whom I personally know and who have expressed interest in the handbook.
 It’s now time to engage this tribe and have them start experiencing the handbook, in the incomplete state it’s in now, and help refine it before it gets exposed to the open internet of millions of men.

 I’m so privileged and grateful.
 Thank you!